omadahealth/packer/README.md

 The `amazon-ebs` builder requires the following keys to have values:
 * `region` :: the region in which to launch the build instance.
-* `vpc_id` :: the VPC id in which to launch the build instance.
-* `subnet_id` :: the subnet id on which to connect the build instance.
 * `availability_zone` :: the availability zone in which to launch the build instance.
 * `source_ami`:: the AMI to launch as the build instance.
 * `instance_type`:: the type of the build instance